metabrainz/bookbrainz-dev-docs/docs/installation.rst

 * To run locally
 ::

     yarn run test

 .. note::
   You may need to adjust your ``config/test.json`` file to match your setup.

 .. seealso::
-  if you face any issues, please refer to our :doc:`troubleshooting` section.
+  If you face any issues, please refer to our :doc:`troubleshooting` section.